lambotpm/pvpguide/Guide.md

 *Pain Suppression* - Reduces damage taken by 40% for 8 seconds, and with the new artifact traits, heals back a small portion of that damage taken.
 It's best to use this ability as heavy damage is starting to come out on a friendly, as it mitigates a huge amount of damage and heals a portion back.
 Be wary of popping it too early though and forcing a target swap.
 Keep in mind this is usable while stunned!

 *Power Word: Barrier* - Reduces damage taken by 25% for friendlies within it for 10 seconds.
 This is a really strong cooldown against melee cleaves where your friendly target has two people beating him up and he's stunned or snared in place.
 Remember that the artifact trait *Barrier for the Devoted* increases healing done by Atonement by 100% for targets within the Barrier, and keep an eye out for opportunities where you can relieve some of the pressure on your team by damaging enemies while healing allies.
-Also, note that you can place Barrier over a friendly target trapped in an enemy Rogue's Smoke Bomb ability and they still recieve the damage reduction.
+Also, note that you can place Barrier over a friendly target trapped in an enemy Rogue's Smoke Bomb ability and they still receive the damage reduction.

 *Rapture* - Allows you to spam *Power Word: Shield* for a while.
 This ability is great to use when you're worried about getting spell locked out of a cast, as it's all instants.
 It's also useful for quickly covering your whole team with both Shields and Atonement.
 With the honor talent *Strength of Soul*, this ability is amazing at mitigating incoming physical damage while providing decent healing and absorbs to the focused target.